EL-BID/pavimentados/MODELS.md

 3. Transverse Linear Cracks: These are cracks in the pavement that are transversely located.

 4. Transverse Linear Intervals: These are cracks in the pavement that represent joints of sections and are not faults.

+5. Crocodile skin: These are clusters of fissures that are usually found in blocks in such a way that they look like the scaly skin of a crocodile.

+6. Protrusions or Potholes: These are holes found in the pavement that may or may not be scaled.

+7. White line blur: Occurs when the delineation or demarcation on the pavement is out of focus or blurred.

+8. Other faults: It is the grouping of all the other faults that could not be grouped in the previous ones.